fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Thursday (Mar 28)
 - Americo Paredes, _The Hammon and the Beans and Other Stories_ (Houston, TX: Arte Publico Press, 1994), 3-9.
+  - How does intersectionality affect how space is conceived or structured?
+In other words, how is space modified by race, class, and gender?
+When reading Paredes think about what the landscape tells us about these positionalities.
+Who moves between the different spaces in the short story, who determines the spacial boundaries and their markers?
+What can be read in this movement?
+As White states in What is Spatial History? (week 9!)  we "produce and reproduce space through our movements and the movements of goods..." and I would add the movement of  ideologies  as well.

+{% include alert.html class='warning' title='Story Map' text="
+Drawing only from the cues in the short story, draw a map of Jonesville on the Grande.
+As a literary cartographer, you get to decide what to include.
+Bring a physical copy to class on Thursday.
+"%}

 - María Cotera, “Nuestra Autohistoria: Toward a Chicana Digital Praxis,” American Quarterly 70.3 (2018): 483–504.
 - Joel Zapata, “Taking Chicana/o Activist History to the Public: Chicana/o Activism in the Southern Plains through Time and Space,” _Great Plains Quarterly_ 38.4 (2018): 407–24.
 - [Chicano/a Activism in the Southern Plains Interactive Map and Timeline](https://plainsmovement.com/neatline/show/interactive-map-and-timeline)